 2014 CO 49M.
 No. 12SC299.
 Cain v.
 People.

-In this case, the supreme court considers whether the results of a preliminary breath test (“PBT”) for blood alcohol content are admissible for impeachment purposes.
-The supreme court holds that under section 42-4-1301, C.R.S.
-(2013), the PBT results may not be used as evidence in any court action except as specifically provided in the statute itself.
+In this case, the Supreme Court considered whether the results of a preliminary breath test (PBT) for blood alcohol content are admissible for impeachment purposes.
+The Court held that under CRS § 42-4-1301, the PBT results may not be used as evidence in any court action except as specifically provided in the statute itself.
 Thus, PBT results may not be used as impeachment evidence.
 The order of the district court was reversed and the case was remanded with instructions to return the case to the county court.

 Colorado Supreme Court Opinions